Information and Guides About FCAW

 Weldability of Metals

-Welding with flux core electrodes has some serious cons when it comes to the weldability of metals.
+Welding with flux cored electrodes has some serious cons when it comes to the weldability of metals.
 So far, FCAW has been perfected on most carbon steels, cast iron, nickel based alloys, and some stainless steels.
 Unfortunately most non ferrous exotic metals cannot be welded and that includes aluminum.
 On the upside for most hobbyists the flux core electrode may be an excellent choice for general garage work, because if used in a MIG welder there is no shielding gas required on some electrodes.

 How Flux Cored Arc Welding Works